tonycanale/CoMiRe_BiometricsPaper/Tutorial.md

 CoMiRe estimation
 =================

-To fit the comire model it is first necessary to fix the following prior paramters:
+To fit the CoMiRe model it is first necessary to fix the following prior paramters:

 ``` r
 J <- 10